-- 1.20 Internal Audit will review, appraise and report upon: - the extent of compliance with, and effectiveness of, relevant policies, plans and procedures; - the adequacy and application of financial and other related management controls; - the suitability of financial and other related management data;

-- the extent to which the Council's assets and interests are accounted for and safeguarded from loss of any kind from: - fraud and other offences; - waste, extravagance and inefficient administration; and - inefficient Value of Money or other causes; and - Executive Directors' self-assessments of the status of the governance framework, including systems of internal controls in place, for each of their Service areas. - 1.21 Further details of the role of Internal Audit are set out in Rule 5.
+- 1.19 Internal Audit will review, appraise and report upon: - the extent of compliance with, and effectiveness of, relevant policies, plans and procedures; - the adequacy and application of financial and other related management controls; - the suitability of financial and other related management data; - the extent to which the Council's assets and interests are accounted for and safeguarded from loss of any kind from: - fraud and other offences; - waste, extravagance and inefficient administration; and - inefficient value for money or other causes; and - Executive Directors' self-assessments of the status of the governance framework, including systems of internal controls in place, for each of their service areas. - 1.20 Further details of the role of Internal Audit are set out in section [].